moroz/moroz.dev/content/blog/secure-cookie-library-in-go-from-scratch.md

 lang: en
 ---

+The final code from the code snippets is available at [github.com/moroz/securecookie](https://github.com/moroz/securecookie).
+The library has not been reviewed by a cryptography expert and should therefore not be deemed production-ready.

+The code is licensed under the BSD-3-Clause License.
+You may use it for any purpose at your own responsibility (I definitely will use it in some side projects).

+If you enjoy exploring technological rabbit holes, you may like my [Kernighan and Ritchie Challenge](https://www.youtube.com/playlist?list=PLbYBXKy2Fbj8vVzKy8zHAcMhMS6JlqNOQ) series on YouTube.
+Liking and subscribing goes a long way, thanks!

 ### Introduction: What are cookies and why should I care?

 Cookies are short[^1] strings of letters, digits, and symbols[^2] that a Web server may store in your browser.